Legal Risks of Failing to Obtain a Release

 In many states, the right of publicity survives death and can be asserted by a person’s estate.

 Defamation occurs when information is published about a person that creates a false impression and injures the person’s reputation.
 Defamation is often divided into two categories: slander, which is an oral comment made to others, and libel, which is a fixed statement printed, broadcast, or published electronically.
 The rules for both types of defamation are similar.
-A deceased person cannot be defamed, but a false statement about a deceased person that reflects badly on a living relative can be defamation.
+A deceased person cannot be defamed, but a false statement about a deceased person can be defamation if it reflects badly on a living relative.
 In addition to personal defamation, a corporation or partnership can also be defamed if a false statement affects the business’s integrity, credit, or solvency.

 The key to a defamation claim is determining the injury caused to the victim’s reputation in the community.
 The term “community” can be interpreted as narrowly as a small group of persons acquainted with the injured person.
 Courts have permitted claims for statements that ridicule, humiliate, or subject the victim to contempt.